sevkw/zoomcamp_de_project/week2_workflow_orchestration/README.md

 This [Stackoverflow thread](https://stackoverflow.com/questions/67557052/connect-to-aws-redshift-using-awswrangler) provides very good detail on how this step is done.

 **Note: if the provisioned Redshift cluster is destroyed and recreated when you resume your work.
 You need to double check your connection is configured correctly.
-You will also need to recreate Clue Connection.**
+You will also need to recreate Glue Connection.**

 You will also need to ensure your VPC cluster's security group is configured to allow inbound traffic via port 5439.
 For simplicity I just allowed all IPv4 and IPv6 inbound flow from anywhere to my Redshift Cluster.
 If this is not properly set up, you will encounter a timeout when trying to connect to Redshift using the awswrangler.